QIGONG FOR PIANO PLAYERS

 Anxiety in Chinese Medicine

-Before getting into a simple but powerful practice that anyone can use, a few words about anxiety in Traditional Chinese Medicine (TCM) and Qigong theory.
+Before getting into a simple but powerful practice that anyone can use, a few words about anxiety in TCM and Qigong theory.

 Anxiety can have many causes but is generally associated with either weak or disturbed Qi (our “life energy” in this context).